BaranMary/Nao/Nao_scripts.md

 #### **Nao possible responses to above emtions**
 - [ ] _random scripts for positive emotions[+]_
 - That's great!
-[Nao can show some randome encouragements such as dancing, singing]
+[Nao can show some randome encouragements such as dancing, singing, or any body posture to express its happniess besides with some changes in his sound tune]
-- ...
+- I am happy to hear that!

 - [ ] _random scripts for negative emotions[-]_
-- if you are comfortable, would like to talk more about your feelings?
+- if you are comfortable, would like to talk more about your feelings[Nao can also show some body posture expressing his sadness such as lower tune of sound, looking down, changing color of his eye LEDs]?
 - ...

 ## **Introduction**